otherguy/ESP8266WeatherStation/README.md

 `LED 1` is used to indicate network activity, while connecting to WiFi or fetching weather data.

 `LED 2` is used for debugging purposes.
 It blinks every 2 seconds (or whatever you set in `BLINK_DELAY`).
-If it does not blink, it means that the display is not updating and the NodeMCU has locked up.
+If it does not blink, it means that the display is not updating and the ESP8266 has locked up.

 ### Weather Icons